-The website is run by the QUT Ecoacoustics Research Group to
+The website is run by QUT Ecoacoustics to support bioacoustics and ecoacoustics research.

 We locate various environments which may have interesting or important faunal vocalisations and other human-audible environmental sounds

 Practical identification of animal sounds by people and automated detectors.
 Ecologists use these to answer environmental questions.

 You can browse some public projects and audio recordings without logging in.
 To participate in the analysis work you will need to log in with an existing account or register for a new account.
 Don't worry its free and easy!